forana/placeholder-generator/README.md

 This was made for my own use.

-This project includes a file from [https://github.com/gorhill/Javascript-Voronoi] - [rhill-voronoi-core.js] - which is licensed under the MIT license.
+This project includes [a file](rhill-voronoi-core.js) from https://github.com/gorhill/Javascript-Voronoi - which is licensed under the MIT license.
 It is only included here because it is not available from npm.